xDoots/mitgate-entry-task-artis/README.md

 ## Submission

 1. Push your code to a new public repository on GitHub
-2. Provide the repository URL with entry submission to the Academy
+2. Send an email to akademija@mitigate.dev with your repository URL

 Good luck! 🍀